Laptop Overheating: Causes, Quick Fixes, and When to Get It Repaired

 Book Laptop Repair with FixMyGadgets

-Our technicians handle fan replacements, thermal paste reapplication, internal cleaning, and battery swaps for all major brands — Dell, HP, Lenovo, Asus, Acer, and MacBook.
+Technicians on our platform handle fan replacements, thermal paste reapplication, internal cleaning, and battery swaps for all major brands — Dell, HP, Lenovo, Asus, Acer, and MacBook.
 Book a doorstep visit and get your laptop running cool again.

 Need a repair?